18F/ux-guide/_pages/research/plan.md

 Most of 18F’s design research depends on you directly interacting with people.
 Who those people are matters.
 Participants are the people you’ll recruit to take part in your research.
 For planning purposes, recruiting involves identifying target groups and defining your recruitment criteria relative to your research question.
 At 18F we are often designing for the diverse U.S. population.
 It is our responsibility to include and learn from people with a range of perspectives and a diversity of needs.
 Our products and services need to be accessible to all users regardless of their abilities and we need to consider equity of access and experience as we determine who to include in our research.

-### Identifying target groups
+### Identifying participant groups

-Because of the time-limited nature of 18F engagements, target groups can depend on the [type of research]({{site.baseurl}}/research/clarify-the-basics/#research-types) you're doing and where you’re at in the overall design process.
+Because of the time-limited nature of 18F engagements, participant groups can depend on the [type of research]({{site.baseurl}}/research/clarify-the-basics/#research-types) you're doing and where you’re at in the overall design process.
 For example, if you’re doing stakeholder interviews as part of a Path Analysis project, you’re likely to learn more about who you need to talk to with each interview you do.
-As a result, you can often rely on opportunistic tactics like “snowball sampling” (asking interviewees “who should I talk to next?”) instead of explicitly identified target groups.
-If you start with snowball sampling, make it a priority in future rounds of research to learn from people within your target groups.
+As a result, you can often rely on opportunistic tactics like “snowball sampling” (asking interviewees “who should I talk to next?”) instead of explicitly identified groups.
+If you start with snowball sampling, make it a priority in future rounds of research to learn from people within your audience of interest.

-Once you've [framed a problem](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement) or have otherwise centered your research around an existing service, though, it’s important that your target groups include all of the different kinds of people who may experience that problem or need to use that service.
-User profiles and personas are a good place to start; create provisional personas (that is, personas not based on research) if you need to but be sure to revise them as you learn more about the users of your design.
+Once you've [framed a problem](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement) or have otherwise centered your research around an existing service, though, it’s important that your participant groups include all of the different kinds of people who may experience that problem or need to use that service.
+User profiles and personas are a good place to start, but revise them as you learn more about the users of your service.

 To account for multiple ways people may experience or navigate your design might require having different research plans for different audiences.
 The audience you are designing for may be very broad, it’s not always possible (or preferable) to design a single experience that meets the needs of the entire population.
 Focus on identifying meaningful characteristics that might shape people’s perspectives and interactions with the experience you are designing.
 If you are conducting usability tests, consider what might be the best way to prototype an experience for someone who interacts with digital interfaces with assistive technologies.